zeldaret/oot/docs/retail_versions.md

 retail versions should be much easier, as the changes between retail versions are small in comparison.

-Instead of `cp`ing a matching build into `expected/`, the target ROM is recompiled as `.o` files directly into `expected/build/gc-eu-mq` for diff tools.
+Instead of `cp`ing a matching build into `expected/`, the target ROM is disassembled as `.s` files then reassembled as `.o` files directly into `expected/build/gc-eu-mq` for diff tools.
 This allows us to make progress matching code in parallel with solving other problems (such as the build system, ROM organization, and BSS ordering).
 The files in `tools/disasm/gc-eu-mq` say how to split the source files and where the